Repository secure by design: how to sleep better without fear of security vulnerabilities

 Handling collections

-Even if this approach works perfectly for operating on a single training, you need to be sure that access to a collection of trainings is properly secured.
-There is no magic here:
+Even though this approach works perfectly for operating on a single training, you need to ensure that access to a collection of trainings is properly secured.
+There’s no magic here:

 func (r TrainingsFirestoreRepository) FindTrainingsForUser(ctx context.Context, userUUID string) ([]query.Training, error) {